What is the T-TEST Function?

 The formula uses the following arguments:

-- Tails (It is a required argument) – Specifies if this is a one-tailed or two-tailed test.
+- Tails (It is a required argument) – Specifies if it is a one-tailed or two-tailed test.
 If tails = 1, T-TEST uses the one-tailed distribution.
 If tails = 2, T-TEST uses the two-tailed distribution.

-- 1 – Performs a Paired t-test.
+- 1 – Performs a paired t-test.

 - 2 – Two-sample equal variance t-test.

 - 3 – Two-sample unequal variance t-test.

 How to Use the T-TEST Function in Excel?

 To understand the uses of the T.TEST function, let’s consider a few examples:

 Example 1 – Perform a T-Test calculation in Excel

 Suppose we are given the following data on the money spent by households in Europe and the US.
 As the samples are independent of one another, we use the two-sample t-test.
 Let’s say we want to test if the means between these two data-sets are significantly different, which are Europe $X.XX and US $X.XX.
 We can use the T-test for that.

 The value associated with the Student’s paired t-test with a one-tailed distribution for the two arrays of data above can be calculated using the Excel function.
 The formula used is as follows:

 In the example above we have calculated the p-value for the t.test.
 When conducting hypothesis testing, it is important to set the null and alternative hypothesis.